 You have to grow through what you find challenging to go through, and you have to face the pain head on a deal with the realities to allow yourself to develop, grow and change.

-We have to move past the past, in order to do so, we have to open up and move past the pain.
+We have to move past the past.
+To do so, we have to open up and move past the pain.

 You need to focus on reprogramming your inner critic also.
 Things like

 - “I’m not good enough.”
-Needs to become “I am good enough.”
+It needs to become “I am good enough.”

 - “I can not do this.”
 Has to become.
 “I can do this.”